BillSchultzOES/oes-sop-public/README.md

 * If you want to update how the tabbed code chunks look, open "style.css".
 This requires working with CSS, though.

+* If you want to add references, include them in "sop.bib" (already listed in the header of "index.Rmd").
+You can then add parenthetical references like this: [@neyman_application_1923].
+Or, you can add in-text references like this: @neyman_application_1923.

 # More detail on code chunks

 To include the "copy-to-clipboard" button in a new chapter (using the `klippy` package), include the following in an R code chunk near the beginning.
 This is already in all existing chapters.